tcehjaava/nbd-server/docs/roadmap.md

 - Understand real complexity before abstracting
 - Make informed decisions based on working code

+### ✅ Self-Documenting Code
+- No comments in code - code is readable by itself
+- Use clear variable names, function names, and structure
+- Let the code speak for itself

 ## Timeline Estimate

 | Phase | Time | Cumulative |